 CageFS is a virtualized file system and a set of tools to contain each user in its own ‘cage’.
 Each customer will have its own fully functional CageFS, with all the system files, tools.

 The benefits of CageFS are:

-- Only safe binaries are available to user
+Only safe binaries are available to the user.

-- User will not see any other users and would have no way to detect presence of other users & their user names on the server
+The user will not see any other users and would have no way to detect the presence of other users & their usernames on the server.

 What is RPM?

 RPM (Red Hat Package Manager) is a default open source and most popular package management utility for Red Hat based systems like (RHEL, CentOS, and Fedora).

 The tool allows system administrators and users to install, update, uninstall, query, verify and manage system software packages in Unix/Linux operating systems.

 The RPM was formerly known as a .rpm file.
 It includes compiled software programs and libraries needed by the packages.